June 23, 1912 – Alan Turing:

 Although the company has denied it, Steve Jobs, when queried, stated: “God, we wish it were true“, but I doubt that it is pure coincidence that Jobs named his new company “Apple”.

 Turing’s story was told in The Imitation Game (2014), a somewhat pedestrian film about an extraordinary man.
 It is a good film; don’t get me wrong, you should see it.
 It was nominated for a Best Picture Academy Award.
 Graham Moore‘s Oscar nominated screenplay had been kicking around Hollywood for years and the story deserved to be told.
-Norwegian director Morten Tyldum‘s cast, including my boo Benedict Cumberbatch (Oscar nominated), whose performance was vulnerable, compelling, and persuasive, plus the rest: Mark Strong, Keira Knightley (Oscar nominated), Charles Dance, and yummy Matthew Goode are uniformly wonderful.
+Norwegian director Morten Tyldum‘s cast, with the always delectable Benedict Cumberbatch (Oscar nominated), whose performance was vulnerable, compelling, and persuasive, plus the rest: Mark Strong, Keira Knightley (Oscar nominated), Charles Dance, and yummy Matthew Goode are uniformly wonderful.
 I am not certain why I ended up thinking the whole thing played a little flat.
 But, having audiences experience Turing’s amazing story is a good thing.